After a stop we are all keen to get back on the road.

 As a car driver, many of us do not want to be stuck behind a large truck, caravan or motorhome.

-At 100kph it doesn’t take long for a car or a truck to catch up to you while you are building up speed in an RV or car with a heavy van in tow.
+At 100km per hour, it doesn’t take long for a car or a truck to catch up to you while you are building up speed in an RV or car with a heavy van in tow.

-The rule is waiting till the truck and other traffic has passed until you move onto the road so as not to hinder the flow of traffic.
+The rule is waiting until the truck and other traffic has passed until you move onto the road so as not to hinder the flow of traffic.

-No one wants an unhappy driver on our rear, upset because you held up traffic by your impatience and selfishness.
+No one wants an unhappy driver on our rear, upset because you held up traffic by your impatience.

 If we all follow some simple guidelines and think about the other road users we can all enjoy this beautiful country and get home safely to our loved ones to tell them the happy stories of our trip.